icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

 volume distributions were computed at KØ = 1000 and are shown in Table V and Figure 7.

+![Figure 7.
+Revised graph of collection efficiency as a function of K an K*Phi=1000, Successive curves are displaced laterally by amounts indicated on scale along the line K=1.](images/naca-tn-2708/Figure7_revised_ems.png)

 These are relatively small adjustments to the Langmuir and Blodgett values.

 ##Citations